The Forest: Prologue

 There was little question that I would obey her in this.

-But when my birth mother begged me not to go, elder mother slapped her.
+Elder mother is very kind, but when my birth mother begged me not to go, elder mother slapped her.

 “He must believe he can do it,” she said, “or he will die.”